By Tim Lambert

 A cast iron bridge over the Thames was built in 1824.
 Gas street lighting was introduced in Windsor in 1827 and a railway from London reached Windsor in 1844.

 Combermere barracks was first built in 1805.
 It was rebuilt in 1853.
 Victoria barracks was built in 1853.

 In 1901 the population of Windsor was about 9,500.
 It was a small town dominated by the castle but it grew much larger during the 20th century.
 In 1932 Sir Eric Savill laid out 35 acres of gardens.
 The new gardens were named after him.
 The King George V Memorial was erected in 1937.
 St Georges Chapel was restored in 1922-23.
 In 1992 Windsor Castle suffered a fire.
 However by 1997 the damaged had been repaired.

-At the beginning of the Second World War it was assumed Windsor would be safe from bombing as it was not a manufacturing centre.
+At the beginning of the Second World War it was assumed Windsor would be safe from bombing as it was not a manufacturing center.
 Many evacuees were sent to the town but most of them soon went home.
 However Windsor was not entirely spared by the Germans.

-Windsor has never been a manufacturing centre.
+Windsor has never been a manufacturing center.
 Today industry in the town is dominated by tourism and by banking and finance.
 There are also computer companies and a pharmaceuticals industry.
 However many of the people in Windsor commute to Slough or London.

 The Household Cavalry Museum opened in 1964.
 Then in 1974 local government was reformed and Windsor was joined with Maidenhead.
 King Edward Court was built in 1979 and Royal Station shopping centre was built in 1997.
-Today the population of Windsor is 29,000.

 A timeline of Windsor